-Revised: 17-04-2023 Published Online: 22-05-2023 Several studies demonstrated clinical characteristics that affect hearing loss.
+Several studies demonstrated clinical characteristics that affect hearing loss.
 Those are age, fever, seizure, decreased consciousness and brain edema in radiologic imaging9-11.
 Those factors remained controversial.
-A study conducted in three hospitals in Jakarta and Tangerang also reported that the most common clinical findings in children with encephalitis were decreased level of consciousness, fever, seizure, and focal neurological deficit.
+A study conducted in three hospitals in Jakarta and Tangerang also reported that the most common clinical findings in children with encephalitis were decreased level of consciousness, fever, seizure, and focal neurological deficit4.
 Some have provided positive results, while others have not.

 Nevertheless, up to this date, the number of studies on clinical characteristics for hearing loss in post-AES children is limited.
-The hearing evaluation was uncommon following AES children; no previous study on clinical characteristics for hearing loss in post AES children was recorded.
+The hearing evaluation was uncommon following AES children; no previous study on clinical characteristics for hearing loss in post AES children were recorded.
 The study aims to correlate hearing loss and clinical features in children following AES.